 Talk to an Erb’s Palsy Lawyer as Soon as Possible

-Although you have 2 ½ years in which to file a medical malpractice case, delay is generally not in your best interest.
-Talk to one of our experienced Erb’s palsy attorneys right away to learn more about how we can help you secure the funds necessary to care for your injured child.
-Just call 212-732-2929 or fill out the contact form on this page to get started.
+Although you may have a little over two years to file a medical malpractice case, delaying legal action is never in your best interest.
+Instead of waiting, speak with a birth injury attorney in NYC now to learn how we can help you secure the funds necessary to care for your injured child.
+Call us at (212) 540-2986 or fill out the contact form on this page to get started.

 Featured image credit: By Mattopaedia